G.E.T.

 once more on Solomon Pass Rd, descending among diminuitive high-desert

-corral, on the left (west) side of road, has a trough
+corral, on the left (west) side of road, has one

 itself was not visited.)
 Soon a 4WD track forks left (waypoint